 Major / Serious Warning Signals

 These warnings are something you should consider as immediate ones.
 Wherever you’re heading, change the plans.
 Drop your car for a service and take the sub-way or a bus.
 These warnings could mean serious trouble, and it’s not safe to travel in it.

-It is a very serious one, can range from drop in fluid pressure to wear of the External link.
+It is a very serious one, can range from drop in fluid pressure to wear of the brake pads.
 Get to a service centre as soon as possible and drive slowly.